 Where can I buy Sulwhasoo First Care Activating Serum EX?

 Authentic 60ml bottles of Sulwhasoo First Care Activating Serum EX are available at Sulwhasoo US*.
-If you’re considering shopping at Sulwhasoo US, make sure to check out their Mother’s Day offers* while you’re there.
-Also make sure to check the special offers section in my sidebar for my code to receive extra gifts with your purchase (mobile users, scroll down to the bottom of the page).
+Make sure to check the special offers section in my sidebar for my code to receive extra gifts with your purchase (mobile users, scroll down to the bottom of the page).

 Sulwhasoo US now also carries the new, jumbo-sized (120 ml), magnificently beautiful 20th anniversary limited edition bottle of First Care Activating Serum EX–you can learn about the release and special gift with purchase here* or check it out on Sulwhasoo US here*!
 The ingredients in the serum are exactly the same.
 Sulwhasoo US was kind enough to send me one of the LE bottles, so you can have a closer look at it below.